Drawing & Painting Concepts

 Vincent Van Gogh, The Harvest, 1888, oil on canvas, 28.7 x 36.2 inches.
 The Van Gogh Museum, Amsterdam.

 Alla prima are two Italian words that we use in English to refer to wet into wet painting or a painting made all at once.
 Often oil paint is used for alla prima painting as it cures slower and has a longer working time.
-Alla prima painting is in contrast to a painting made in layers, where one allows each layer to dry and then paints another layer on top of (often called a staged painting).
-En plein air painting is alla prima painting done outdoors generally landscapes.
+Alla prima painting is in contrast to a painting made in layers, where one allows each layer to dry and then paints another layer on top (often called a staged painting).
+En plein air painting is alla prima landscape painting done outdoors.
 But alla prima painting can be done anywhere and is used for portraits, still-lives, and landscapes.
 Alla prima literally means "at first attempt" in Italian.

 Hester Berry, Kidsgrove Autumn Evening, 2018, oil on panel, 9 x 12 inches.
 Private Collection.